aioz-ai/air-blogs-cms/guides/decentralized-ai/smart-routing-part-two.md

 ## Next section introduction
 In the next part of this series, I will introduce a three-layer logical functionality architecture for AI-driven networking.
 This is the most up-to-date group of methods that is a combination between Centralized and Decentralized Routing to maximize the transmition.
 ## References
-[8] J. A. Boyan and M. L. Littman, ìPacket routing in dynamically changing networks: A reinforcement learning approach,î in Proc.
+[8] J. A. Boyan and M. L. Littman, ‚ÄúPacket routing in dynamically changing networks: A reinforcement learning approach,‚Äù in Proc.
 Int.
 Conf.
-Neural Information Processing Systems, Denver, 1993, pp. 671ñ678.
+Neural Information Processing Systems, Denver, 1993, pp. 671‚Äì678.

-[9] S. P. Choi and D.-Y. Yeung, ìPredictive Q-routing: A memory-based reinforcement learning approach to adaptive traffic control,î in Advances in Neural Information Processing Systems, Denver, Dec.
-2ñ5, 1996, pp. 945ñ951.
+[9] S. P. Choi and D.-Y. Yeung, ‚ÄúPredictive Q-routing: A memory-based reinforcement learning approach to adaptive traffic control,‚Äù in Advances in Neural Information Processing Systems, Denver, Dec.
+2‚Äì5, 1996, pp. 945‚Äì951.

-[10] S. Kumar and R. Miikkulainen, ìDual reinforcement Q-routing: An on-line adaptive routing algorithm,î in Proc.
-Artificial Neural Networks in Engineering Conf., 1997, pp. 231ñ238.
+[10] S. Kumar and R. Miikkulainen, ‚ÄúDual reinforcement Q-routing: An on-line adaptive routing algorithm,‚Äù in Proc.
+Artificial Neural Networks in Engineering Conf., 1997, pp. 231‚Äì238.

-[11] A. A. Bhorkar, M. Naghshvar, T. Javidi, and B. D. Rao, ìAdaptive opportunistic routing for wireless ad hoc networks,î IEEE Trans.
-Netw., vol. 20, no. 1, pp. 243ñ256, Feb.
+[11] A. A. Bhorkar, M. Naghshvar, T. Javidi, and B. D. Rao, ‚ÄúAdaptive opportunistic routing for wireless ad hoc networks,‚Äù IEEE Trans.
+Netw., vol. 20, no. 1, pp. 243‚Äì256, Feb.
 2012.

-[12] R. Arroyo-Valles, R. Alaiz-Rodriguez, A. Guerrero-Curieses, and J. Cid-Sueiro, ìQ-probabilistic routing in wireless sensor networks,î in Proc.
+[12] R. Arroyo-Valles, R. Alaiz-Rodriguez, A. Guerrero-Curieses, and J. Cid-Sueiro, ‚ÄúQ-probabilistic routing in wireless sensor networks,‚Äù in Proc.
 Int.
 Conf.
 Intelligent Sensors, Sensor Networks and Information, Melbourne, Dec.
-3ñ6, 2007, pp. 1ñ6.
+3‚Äì6, 2007, pp. 1‚Äì6.

-[13] P. Stone, ìTPOT-RL applied to network routing,î in Proc.
+[13] P. Stone, ‚ÄúTPOT-RL applied to network routing,‚Äù in Proc.
 Int.
 Conf.
-Machine Learning, California, June 29ñJuly 2, 2000, pp. 935ñ942.
-[14] P. Stone and M. Veloso, ìTeam-partitioned, opaque-transition reinforcement learning,î in Robot Soccer World Cup, Springer, 1998, pp. 261ñ272.
+Machine Learning, California, June 29‚ÄìJuly 2, 2000, pp. 935‚Äì942.

+[14] P. Stone and M. Veloso, ‚ÄúTeam-partitioned, opaque-transition reinforcement learning,‚Äù in Robot Soccer World Cup, Springer, 1998, pp. 261‚Äì272.

-[15] D. Wolpert, K. Tumer, and J. Frank, ìUsing collective intelligence to route internet traffic,î in Advances in Neural Information Processing Systems, Denver, Nov.
-29ñDec.
-4, 1999, pp. 952ñ960.
-[16] J. Dowling, E. Curran, R. Cunningham, and V. Cahill, ìUsing feedback in collaborative reinforcement learning to adaptively optimize MANET routing,î IEEE Trans.
-Syst., Man, Cybern., vol. 35, no. 3, pp. 360ñ372, May 2005.
+[15] D. Wolpert, K. Tumer, and J. Frank, ‚ÄúUsing collective intelligence to route internet traffic,‚Äù in Advances in Neural Information Processing Systems, Denver, Nov.
+29‚ÄìDec.
+4, 1999, pp. 952‚Äì960.

+[16] J. Dowling, E. Curran, R. Cunningham, and V. Cahill, ‚ÄúUsing feedback in collaborative reinforcement learning to adaptively optimize MANET routing,‚Äù IEEE Trans.
+Syst., Man, Cybern., vol. 35, no. 3, pp. 360‚Äì372, May 2005.

-[17] A. Elwhishi, P. H. Ho, K. Naik, and B. Shihada, ìARBR: Adaptive reinforcement based routing for DTN,î in Proc.
+[17] A. Elwhishi, P. H. Ho, K. Naik, and B. Shihada, ‚ÄúARBR: Adaptive reinforcement based routing for DTN,‚Äù in Proc.
 IEEE Int.
 Conf.
 Wireless and Mobile Computing, Networking and Communications, Ontario, Oct.
-10ñ13, 2010, pp. 376ñ385.
+10‚Äì13, 2010, pp. 376‚Äì385.